alankrantas/micropython-BPIBIT/README.md

 ![153543457141539355s6op3](https://user-images.githubusercontent.com/44191076/62682966-f88fb280-b9ef-11e9-83e4-47976fa68350.jpg)
 ![800x423xBPI_bit_interfact JPG pagespeed ic NngFYTGX_e](https://user-images.githubusercontent.com/44191076/62682983-047b7480-b9f0-11e9-8b0e-e7c8cc24b677.jpg)

-This is purly a personal project, I didn't get sponsorship or contact from Banana Pi, Webduino or whoever made this board.
+This is purly a free personal project, I didn't get sponsorship or contact from Banana Pi, Webduino or whoever made this board.

-[PI:bit](http://wiki.banana-pi.org/BPI-Bit) (or Web:bit) is a ESP32 board made in the style of [BBC micro:bit](https://tech.microbit.org/hardware/); the edge connectors allow it can be used on micro:bit accessories.
+[BPI:bit](http://wiki.banana-pi.org/BPI-Bit) (or Web:bit) is a ESP32 board made in the style of [BBC micro:bit](https://tech.microbit.org/hardware/); the edge connectors allow it can be used on micro:bit accessories.

 The goals of this module are